Valley of Shadows (2017 film): Plot

 Aslak again explores his brother's room, appropriating a kerosene lighter.
 Then, accompanied by Rapp, he explores a derelict caravan.
 Rapp, alarmed by something in the forest, runs off in pursuit.
 Aslak races after him but is unable to catch up.
 He returns home without Rapp.

 Astrid assures Aslak that if Rapp has not returned by morning, she will help search for him.
 However, Rapp has still not returned in the morning, and Astrid is unrousable; Aslak sets off to explore with a small backpack and a jam sandwich.
 In the forest, Aslak encounters more sheep remains but forges onward.
-Through the hours, there is fog, rain, an elk from which Aslak flees and, falling, injures his leg.
+Through the hours, there is fog, rain, a moose from which Aslak flees and, falling, injures his leg.
 As night falls, Aslak is completely lost.
 Screaming foxes make fearsome sounds in the darkness as Aslak crouches under the bole of a tree against an embankment down which rills run.
 Rain falls, and Aslak is exhausted and afflicted with exposure.
 The sandwich falls from his hand, rinsed by the rain as he sinks into unconsciousness.

 In the cold, damp morning, weak and exhausted by hunger, Aslak continues to search for Rapp.
 He sees a strange sight and hears a creaking, cracking sound of inexplicably moving branches.
 Traversing a rise, Aslak sees a large tree moving weightily downstream, catching on and damaging trees growing on the banks.

 He finds a rowboat.
 Aslak climbs in and is carried downstream through increasingly uncanny environs with scudding mists and gloom.
 The boat fetches up against a bank.
 Aslak sees a dark, motionless hooded figure watching his arrival through trees across an inlet.
 He wearily approaches a derelict, unlit house.

 The resident appears as a mythical being through Aslak's delirium of exposure and exhaustion, seemingly winking in and out of existence.
 Aslak enquires whether he is the monster.
 Not directly denying this, the man ruminates that what men do not understand, they fear.
 He offers comfort while Aslak sleeps again.
 The man carries Aslak back to the boat, lays him in it, and pushes it from the bank to drift away.

 The boat finds the bank once more.
 Hearing barking, Aslak runs, calling Rapp.
 He is found by a Red Cross search party with dogs and taken to his mother.

 Home again, refreshed by sleep, Astrid fondly greets Aslak.
 Lasse arrives with Rapp, found in a barn.
 Aslak and Rapp play together in the field, but Aslak continues to worry about the forest and the monster.

 Later, Aslak watches as Lasse’s father repairs the hole in the fence leading into the forest and as the poisoned bait is distributed.
 Aslak, no longer afraid of the woods or the monster— possibly his brother, a werewolf— returns under cover of darkness to gather up the poisoned bait and reopen the fence.

 At full moon, a wolf howls in the night.